 West Virginia Law requires the certification of plumbers.
 Effective January 1, 2009, no plumber may perform or offer to perform plumbing work in West Virginia without a plumber license issued by the West Virginia Division of Labor.
 Working without a proper license may result in the issuance of a cease and desist order.
-There are exemptions listed in §21-14-3 (c) 1-8 that allow certain plumbing work to be performed without having a plumber license.
+There are exemptions listed in §21-14-3 (c) 1-8 that allows certain plumbing work to be performed without having a plumber license.

 The classifications and experience necessary to be certified are listed below: